 Caren holds a Specialized Honours Bachelor of Science in Psychology at York University (Research Stream).
-Caren is the research coordinator for a large-scale systematic review and meta-analysis in the Prime Lab, examining positive parenting interventions targeting children's academic school readiness.
-She is passionate about advancing research on school readiness and educational practices, with previous experience managing studies on undergraduate statistical literacy and effective teaching strategies.
-Caren will be joining Guelph's Graduate Program in Industrial-Organizational Psychology this Fall to study the causes and prevention of stigmatization and discrimination in the workplace.
+Caren previous coordinated a large-scale systematic review and meta-analysis in the Prime Lab, and is now contributing to other systematic reviews as a research assistant.
+Caren is an MA student in Guelph's Graduate Program in Industrial-Organizational Psychology studying the causes and prevention of stigmatization and discrimination in the workplace.

 Dr. Krysta Andrews, RA

-Krysta Andrews received an undergraduate degree at Queen’s University in Biology and a Master’s degree in Social Work at the University of Toronto.
-She completed her doctoral degree in Neuroscience at McMaster University and is currently pursuing a Postdoctoral Fellowship in the Department of Psychiatry and Behavioural Neurosciences.
-Krysta’s research interests focus on using psychosocial (e.g. interpersonal relationships, family functioning), cognitive and neurobiological models (e.g. stress physiology, executive functions) to explore the mechanisms underlying the intergenerational transmission of trauma.
+Krysta Andrews received a Master’s degree in Social Work (University of Toronto), a doctoral degree in Neuroscience (McMaster University), and she is currently pursuing a Postdoctoral Fellowship (McMaster University).
+She uses psychosocial (e.g. interpersonal relationships, family functioning), cognitive and neurobiological models (e.g. stress physiology, executive functions) to explore the mechanisms underlying the intergenerational transmission of trauma.
 Krysta is also interested in evaluating the efficacy of novel, evidence-based therapeutic programs for children and families

 Veronica is currently pursuing her fifth year in the Specialized Honours Psychology program at York University.
 Veronica is interested in intimate relationships and how these relationships influence caregiving and child development.
 After her undergraduate studies, Veronica aspires to continue her passion for research at the graduate level.